Information on mumps - 27th September 2018

 The mumps virus is circulating and affecting young adults in Edinburgh and the Lothians, predominantly in those aged 18 - 22 years.
 Cases of mumps in our local community are monitored by the Health Protection Team NHS Lothian who provide the University with advice and support on potential public health issues.

 Mumps is an acute viral illness.
-The infection can be easily spread from person to person by direct contact with saliva or droplets of saliva (e.g. via coughs and sneezes) from an infected individual.
-The signs, symptoms and complications of mumps include:
+The infection can be easily spread from person to person by coughs and sneezes.
+It can also be transmitted by direct contact through saliva.

 The infection usually passes within a week or two without causing any further problems but it can sometimes lead to complications.

 - Swelling of testes or ovaries

 Mumps is spread through coughing and sneezing, or direct contact with respiratory droplets (e.g. kissing or contact with tissues or hands with saliva on them).

 A person with mumps is infectious from several days before the start of the swelling in their glands to five days after swelling starts.

 A person with mumps symptoms should stay away from work, college or university for five days after the swelling first starts to reduce the risk of spreading the infection.
 They should also limit their contact with other people during this time.

 If you or someone close to you has mumps you should be careful with hand hygiene, thoroughly washing hands using a liquid soap.
 Each member of the family should have their own towel.
 Pay particular attention to hand washing after coughing and handling objects.